torvalds/linux/Documentation/networking/snmp_counter.rst

 When a TCP connection comes into FIN_WAIT_2 state, instead of waiting for the fin packet from the other side, kernel could send a RST and delete the socket immediately.
-This is not the default behavior of Linux kernel TCP stack.
+This is not the default behavior of GNU/Linux kernel TCP stack.
 By configuring the TCP_LINGER2 socket option, you could let kernel follow this behavior.

 * TcpExtTCPAbortFailed